People Incorporated: 2000s

-In the early 2000s, USA Networks began divesting itself of its traditional television broadcasting and production units.
-In May 2001, Univision Communications acquired USA Broadcasting (a division of USA Networks including 13 local stations).
-The next year, Vivendi bought the rest of USA's broadcast entertainment businesses, including the USA Network and Sci-Fi Channel.
+In May 2001, Univision Communications acquired USA Broadcasting, a division of USA Networks including 13 local stations.
+The next year, Vivendi bought the rest of USA's television entertainment businesses, including the USA Network and Sci-Fi Channel.
 This led to the creation of a new company named Vivendi Universal Entertainment, led by Diller.

-Throughout this transition, USA Networks continued to build up its online portfolio.
-In July 2001, the company entered the online travel business with its acquisition of Expedia, followed the next year by an acquisition of Interval International.
+In July 2001, the company entered the online travel business with its acquisition of Expedia, followed the next year by the acquisition of Interval International.

-Following the shift in focus to online assets, the company changed its name to USA Interactive (USAI) in May 2002; InterActiveCorp in June 2003; and finally to IAC/InterActiveCorp in July 2004.
+In May 2002, following the shift in focus to online assets, the company changed its name to USA Interactive (USAI).
+It was renamed InterActiveCorp in June 2003.
+It was renamed IAC/InterActiveCorp in July 2004.

-In August 2003, IAC acquired the online mortgage comparison site LendingTree, and in September, the company added discount travel website Hotwire.com to its growing list of acquisitions.
-In October, IAC agreed to buy French travel site Anyway.com from Transat A.T. for $62.7 million.
+In August 2003, IAC acquired LendingTree for $734 million in stock.
+In September 2003, the company acquired Hotwire.com for $685 million.

+In October 2003, IAC agreed to buy French travel site Anyway.com from Transat A.T. for $62.7 million.
+In March 2004, the company acquired Tripadvisor for $212 million.
+In August 2004, the company acquired ServiceMagic.
+In March 2005, it acquired Ask Jeeves for $1.85 billion in stock.
+Also in March 2005, it launched Gifts.com.

-In 2004 and 2005, IAC continued its growth through acquisition, adding assets including Tripadvisor, ServiceMagic, and Ask Jeeves.
-It also launched Gifts.com during this period.
-In August 2005, the company bundled together its travel-related sites and spun them off as a new public company, Expedia, Inc. Additional acquisitions in 2006 included ShoeBuy.com, which the company later sold to Jet, and Connected Ventures including CollegeHumor and Vimeo.
+In August 2005, the company bundled together its travel-related sites and spun them off as a new public company, Expedia, Inc.

+In January 2006, the company acquired ShoeBuy.com for an undisclosed sum, which the company sold to Jet for $70 million in January 2017.

+In August 2006, the company acquired a controlling stake in Connected Ventures, owner of CollegeHumor and Vimeo, for $21 million.

+In September 2007, IAC acquired a majority stake in GarageGames.

-In May 2008, IAC and Ask.com acquired Lexico, the owner of Dictionary.com, Thesaurus.com, and Reference.com.
+In May 2008, IAC and Ask.com acquired Lexico, the owner of Dictionary.com, Thesaurus.com, and Reference.com, for approximately $100 million in cash.

 In August 2008, IAC spun off several of its businesses, including: Tree.com (formerly LendingTree), the Home Shopping Network, Ticketmaster, and Interval International.

-In 2009, IAC acquired Urbanspoon and People Media, and launched the production company Notional.
-IAC would later sell Urbanspoon to Zomato in 2015.
+In April 2009, IAC acquired Urbanspoon.
+It acquired People Media for $80 million in July 2009.
+Also in July 2009, the company launched Notional, a production company.